dot-layer/blog/content/blog/2018-09-16-our-day-at-otthac18/index.en.md

 date: '2018-09-16'
 slug: our-day-at-otthac18
 type: post
-categories: ["Analytics"]
+categories: ['Analytics']
-tags: ["Hockey Analytics"]
+tags: ['Hockey Analytics']
-description: ""
+description: ''
-featured: "otthac18-cover.png"
+featured: 'otthac18-cover.png'
-featuredpath: "img/headers/"
+featuredpath: 'img/headers/'
+aliases: [/blog/2018-09-16-our-day-at-otthac18/our-day-at-otthac18/]
 ---

 For any die-hard hockey fan, September 13th will be remembered as the day Erik Karlsson was traded by the Sens, and not without controversy, as it seems Ottawa got less for Karlsson than they gave to acquire Duchene earlier this year.
 It turns out that the 4th Annual Ottawa International Hockey Analytics Conference (OTTHAC18), again held at Carleton University, was scheduled on the following weekend (September 14th and 15th, 2018).
 We couldn't get there for the workshop and activities of Friday, but made the trip on Saturday to get a glimpse of what is going on in the hockey analytics community and, of course, hear what the folks in Ottawa thought about the most recent trade activity in the NHL.
 The day was packed with presentations, interviews and panels.
-Notable speakers and attendees were, among others, Rob Vollman (author of the book *Stat Shot*), Micah Blake McCurdy ([hockeyviz.com](hockeyviz.com)) and Elias Collette (consultant for the Ottawa Senators).
+Notable speakers and attendees were, among others, Rob Vollman (author of the book _Stat Shot_), Micah Blake McCurdy ([hockeyviz.com](hockeyviz.com)) and Elias Collette (consultant for the Ottawa Senators).
 You can see the full schedule by following this [link](http://statsportsconsulting.com/main/wp-content/uploads/OTTHAC18Schedule_0907.pdf).
 Here are the highlights of our day (in no particular order).

 ## What if Oscar Klefbom didn't get injured?

-Tyrel Stokes' (McGill University) presentation, *Estimating the Causal Effect of Injury on Performance*, focused on the question: What would the world look like if someone wouldn't have gotten injured?
+Tyrel Stokes' (McGill University) presentation, _Estimating the Causal Effect of Injury on Performance_, focused on the question: What would the world look like if someone wouldn't have gotten injured?
 And what are the consequences of getting injured?
 His prime example was Oscar Klefbom, who missed 52 games during the 2015-2016 season.
 Klefbom is a great example because he got injured during his second season in the NHL: if you compare Klefbom's stats from before and after his injury, it seems that he got better.
 The injury made him better?
 Of course not.
 Any serious analysis needs to take into account that Klefbom got older, stronger, more confident, and so on.
 It is interesting however to try to quantify the impact of Klefbom's injury on his progression?
 For the stats amateurs, the idea behind Tyrel's analysis is to model the progression of players using a random walk (with potential jumps).
 His conclusions are that injuries do indeed have a large short-term effect, but a small long-term effect.
 I guess that's a good thing!

-Speaking of *what ifs*, what if Lemieux didn't get injured?
+Speaking of _what ifs_, what if Lemieux didn't get injured?
 Tyrel doesn't answer that question, but has lots to say about the comparison between Lemieux and Gretzky.
 If you're interested, check out his blog [Stats by Stokes](https://statsbystokes.wordpress.com).

 ## The rise of artificial intelligence

 It's hard to have a conversation about AI in hockey (and sports in general) without mentionning the Montreal-based company SPORTLOGiQ.
 In their own words: "our software is able to transform raw video data into advanced sports analytics by flagging specific game events—shots, passes and possessions—and recording their XY coordinates."

 We were happy to see that the sixth presentation of the day was given by someone, Campbell Weaver (Princeton University), who's building his own player tracking algorithm.
-He (or his algorithm) tracks the players' movements on the ice (from a broadcast video), using Keras and *deep convolution neural networks*.
+He (or his algorithm) tracks the players' movements on the ice (from a broadcast video), using Keras and _deep convolution neural networks_.
 To circumvent the fact that it's hard to get a ton of labeled video (to teach the algorithm), he took advantage of the famous ImageNet dataset: in short, he first trained his algorithm to recognize everyday life things and only then began to teach him some hockey stuff.
 Why would this help?

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Campbell Weaver on transfer learning in hockey using ImageNet: &quot;the features of a person look a lot like a player and features of a person plus the features of a zebra look a lot like a referee&quot; 🤣🏒🥅🦓 <a href="https://twitter.com/hashtag/OTTHAC18?src=hash&amp;ref_src=twsrc%5Etfw">#OTTHAC18</a></p>&mdash; D. David Yu (@yuorme) <a href="https://twitter.com/yuorme/status/1040992518232403968?ref_src=twsrc%5Etfw">September 15, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>